postfiatorg/postfiatd/docs/ORCHARD_MANUAL_TESTING.md

 ## Step 5: Test z→t (Shielded to Transparent)

-Unshield 300 XRP back to a transparent account.
+Unshield 200 XRP from the second account back to a transparent account.

 ### Prepare z→t Payment